-If you're looking for a featherlight pair of performance sunglasses for low to moderate speed activities in bright light conditions, then the Julbo Aero is a good option.
+If you're looking for a featherlight pair of performance sunglasses for low to moderate speed activities in bright light conditions, then the Julbo Aero is a solid option.
 These comfortable glasses are so light that you'll quickly forget you're wearing them, and the Grip Tech rubber on the arms and the adjustable nose pad will keep them securely in place.
 The polycarbonate Spectron 3CF lens has excellent optical clarity and is suspended in the frame, which was designed to maximize ventilation.
-Testers found them to have too much air movement around the eyes during higher speed activities.
-They've got a sporty Euro style, and their coverage is decent, although it is the least of all models in the test.
+They've got a sporty Euro-style, and their coverage is decent, although it is the least of all models in the test.
+They allow more air movement around the eyes than other models in this test, so these wouldn't be our first choice for road or mountain biking, or people with sensitive eyes.
 The lens' 12% VLT is great in bright light conditions but lacks the versatility of some of the other models in this review.
-They are also the least expensive performance model tested, and a good value for the right consumer.
+They are among the least expensive performance models tested, and a good value for the right consumer.

 Julbo Aero Review

 Compare prices at 2 resellers Pros: Super lightweight, good optics, less expensive

 Cons: Less coverage, feel fragile, less wind protection